cardstack/catalog-experiment/README.md

 1. If you want typescript to work right in the Deno code, you need to clone https://github.com/denoland/deno as a sibling of this repo, and adjust the import line endings so TS will accept them:

    ![vscode-screenshot](https://user-images.githubusercontent.com/61075/78299561-250ab880-7504-11ea-91a7-8167ff2a25fd.png)
+2. Clone the https://github.com/oakserver/media_types as a sibling of this repo, and adjust the import line endings in the same manner (but just in the `mod.ts` file).

-2. Start the local fileserver that backs deno relative imports (_sigh_) via `cd packages/file-daemon && yarn start`.
+3. Start the local fileserver that backs deno relative imports (_sigh_) via `cd packages/file-daemon && yarn start`.
-3. Start compiling the build's own code with `cd packages/builder && yarn start`
+4. Start compiling the build's own code with `cd packages/builder && yarn start`
-4. Start serving the app with `cd app && yarn start`
+5. Start serving the app with `cd app && yarn start`

 # Explanation